 The trek to the fall from the parking lot takes around twenty to thirty minutes including stops for photos.
 It isn’t a difficult trek by any means though do note that your feet will get wet along this jungle trail.

 The first part of the trek consists of a concrete staircase with around 200 steps that leads directly down into the valley and once you reach the bottom, this is where the real adventure begins!

 An impressive bamboo suspension bridge surrounded by coconut palms stretches across the river and on the other side is the beginning of the jungle trail to Dau Waterfall.

 It wasn’t long until we were completely immersed in a dense jungle as we followed the canyon trail upstream which seemed to grow narrower the further we advanced.
 It was one of the most tranquil trails I have ever hiked along.

-The adventurous hike to Dau Falls, in my opinion, is what makes this location so unique.
+The adventurous hike to the falls, in my opinion, is what makes this location so unique.
 There are many turquoise rock pools along the way that are well worth stopping at for a quick dip and this is where you’ll likely get your best photos.

 THE MAIN FALLS